This is what I was making when I discovered that the tire was a great bending die for a large radius.

 This is the particular space the wiring is occupying.
 On the passenger side kick panel/ side panel, I drilled holes on an angle for the a/c & heater lines.
 Since we’re using Vintage Air’s reduced diameter hoses, the holes are considerably smaller than standard hoses.
 Three lines have their own hole, but I left some clearance above the fourth hole (almost a shape like the number 8) for the wires.
 The wires you see will be wrapped and hopefully look pretty neat when it’s all done.
 Since I used the same feeder wire for every wire that came through this hole, the wires should all stay aligned within reason.
 Before you begin, I suggest running a feeder wire through every place you think you’ll be running wires.
 A pillar, over the roof (if yours is hollow like the Bear body), and through the rocker (where I’ve got the most wires).
 This will ensure that if you ever have to pull a wire out, you know it’s not going to be wound around other wires and impossible to retrieve.

 I think this was the most fun I’ve had in a long time.
+This picture was taken from inside the driver side kick panel.
 I ran the battery cables down the drivers side rocker panel, but since Ron had already factory installed the battery clamps, I had to run the cables forward to the starter.
-This meant negotiating a 90 degree turn at the end of the rocker in a space 2″ wide and 8″ deep.
+This meant negotiating a 90 degree turn at the bottom of the rocker in a space 2″ wide and 8″ deep.
 I can still remember the joy I felt while removing fiberglass slivers from the back of my hand.

 Oh well, this is the result.

 So, with the battery cables out of the way, I can focus on the little wires.
-In this picture you can see the cavity I ran the battery cables through, except on the driver’s side.
+In this picture you can see the passenger side kick panel cavity I ran the battery cables through, except on the driver’s side.

 There is quite a bit of wiring in the cavity over the windshield because all the switches, gauges, etc. will be up there.

 I had a sort of street rod mentor in to the shop and he suggested that the wires coming out at the bottom of the firewall were a bit too tight.
 He thought it would be better if I could remove some of the wires and run them some other way.
 The only wires that would run nicely somewhere else were the headlight wires… so we started to look at fishing them through the frame rail.
 It seemed like the best option, so I started drilling.
-This is the first hole which goes into the trunk.
+This is the first frame rail access hole from passenger side trunk kick panel.

 You’ll want to make sure you have enough cable to run the length of the rails before you start.
 I used wiring conduit like they use to run wires in your house.
 It’s stiff but flexible, and it pushes nicely over a long length.